 O'Hare International Airport

-Designed to be the successor to Chicago's Midway International Airport, itself once nicknamed the "busiest square mile in the world," O'Hare began as an airfield serving a Douglas manufacturing plant for C-54 military transports during World War II.
-It was renamed Orchard Field Airport in the mid-1940s and assigned the IATA code ORD.
+Designed to be the successor to Chicago's Midway International Airport, itself once nicknamed the "busiest square mile in the world", O'Hare began as an airfield serving a Douglas manufacturing plant for C-54 military transports during World War II.
+It was renamed Orchard Field Airport in the mid-1940's and assigned the IATA code ORD.
 In 1949, it was renamed after aviator Edward "Butch" O'Hare, the U.S. Navy's first Medal of Honor recipient during that war.
 As the first major airport planned after World War II, O'Hare's innovative design pioneered concepts such as concourses, direct highway access to the terminal, jet bridges, and underground refueling systems.

 O'Hare became famous during the jet age, holding the distinction as the world's busiest airport by passenger traffic from 1963 to 1998.
-It still ranks as one the busiest airports in the world, according to the Airports Council International rankings.
-In 2019, O'Hare had 919,704 aircraft movements, averaging 2,520 per day, the most of any airport in the world in part because of a large number of regional flights.
+It still ranks as one of the busiest airports in the world, according to the Airports Council International rankings.
+In 2019, O'Hare had 919,704 aircraft movements, averaging 2,520 per day, the most of any airport in the world, in part because of a large number of regional flights.
 On the ground, road access to the airport is offered by airport shuttle, bus, the Chicago "L", or taxis.
 Interstate 190 (Kennedy Expressway) goes directly into the airport.
-O'Hare is a hub for American Airlines and United Airlines (which is headquartered in Willis Tower), as well as an operating base for Spirit Airlines.
+O'Hare is a hub for American Airlines and United Airlines (which is headquartered in Willis Tower), as well as an operating base for Frontier Airlines and Spirit Airlines.
 Provided by Wikipedia

 Showing 1 - 2 results of 2 for search 'O'Hare', query time: 0.01s Refine Results